thewhitetulip/build-app-with-python-antitextbook/02-more-about-language.md

 ## Comments

 Watch on [YouTube](https://www.youtube.com/watch?v=oU1rHEnfgcM)

-Comments are the lines in a python program which the interpreter will _ignore_.
+Comments are the lines which the interpreter will _ignore_.
+Comments are for those who will maintain the project.
+We should be commenting appropriately so that a newcomer reading our code would easily catch up to the code, this doesn't mean we comment each and every line, we should comment on everything that isn't non-intuitive.
+For instance, `a+=1` does not require a comment because it is obvious, but `a = (a*10)/200` might require a comment as it isn't really obvious what we are doing here.

 There are two types of comments:

 1. Single line comments:

 	They start with a `#`.
 Can be present on any position in a line, any text written **after** a `#` till the end of the line is _ignored_ by the interpreter.

+	These are typically given to simple statements (and not functions/classes).

-2. Multi line comments:
+2. Docstring comments:

-	Using # is great if you want to have a single line comment, but what if you want to write a comment which is spread across two or more lines?
-You use a multi line comment.
-Multi line comments are three quotes (single or double). ''' or """.
+	Although there is no such thing as a multiple line comment, one can use triple quotes as docstrings.
+Either ''' or """.
 They need to be closed appropriately, otherwise they result in an error.

+	These comments are _not_ ignored, they are evaluated.

+	These are typically given for functions, classes and modules (and not to statements).

+From the official docs:

+A string literal which appears as the first expression in a class, function or module.
+While ignored when the suite is executed, it is recognized by the compiler and put into the __doc__ attribute of the enclosing class, function or module.
+Since it is available via introspection, it is the canonical place for documentation of the object.

 ```python
 """